wakatara/harsh/README.md

 ## Usage

-When you run `habitctl` for the first time, it will set up the required files:
+When you run ` harsh` for the first time, it will set up the required files:

     $ h
-    Welcome to habitctl!
+    Welcome to  harsh!

-    Created /home/seb/.habitctl/habits.
+    Created /home/seb/. harsh/habits.
 This file will list your currently tracked habits.
-    Created /home/seb/.habitctl/log.
+    Created /home/seb/. harsh/log.
 This file will contain your habit log.

     You don't have any habits set up!
     Run `harsh edith` to modify the habit list using your default $EDITOR.
-    Then, run `habitctl`!
+    Then, run ` harsh`!
 Happy tracking!

 Run `h edith` and change the content of the habits file, for example like this:

     # The numbers specifies how often you want to do a habit:
     # 1 means daily, 7 means weekly, 0 means you're just tracking the habit.
 Some examples:

-    1 Meditated
+    Meditated :1
-    7 Cleaned the apartment
+    Cleaned the apartment: 7
-    0 Had a headache
+    Had headache: 0
-    1 Used habitctl
+    Used harsh: 1

 Here are some more ideas of what to track: